ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 * Adjust IOPS within a [custom IOPS](/docs/vpc?topic=vpc-block-storage-profiles&interface=api#custom) band.
 * Adjust IOPS without having to detach the volume from the virtual server instance.

 The degree to which IOPS can be increased is determined by the maximum that is allowed by the volume's profile.

+- [SSD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile): [Select Availability]{: tag-green} Customers with special access to volume profiles within the defined performance family can modify the performance level of their `sdp` volumes even if the volumes are not attached to a running virtual server instance.
+You can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.
+The steps for modifying IOPS are the same as for the custom profile.

 - [Tiered profiles](/docs/vpc?topic=vpc-block-storage-profiles#tiers): you can adjust IOPS for an IOPS tier based on volume size or select the next profile that allows for increased performance.

 - [Custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom): you can increase IOPS by specifying the next IOPS custom band.
 For example, for a volume 10 - 39 GB, you can increase custom IOPS to 1,000 IOPS.
 The IOPS range within a custom band is based on the volume size.
 If you later [increase the size of a volume](/docs/vpc?topic=vpc-expanding-block-storage-volumes), you can increase the IOPS again.

-- [SSD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile): [Select Availability]{: tag-green} Customers with special access to volume profiles within the defined performance family can modify the performance level of their `sdp` volumes even if the volumes are not attached to a running virtual server instance.
-You can specify volume performance in the range of 100 - 64,000 IOPS without capacity-based restrictions.
-The steps for modifying IOPS are the same as for the custom profile.
+The volume must be attached to a running virtual server instance.

 You can monitor the progress of your volume's IOPS change from the UI or CLI.
 You can also check the [Activity tracking events](/docs/vpc?topic=vpc-at_events) to verify that the IOPS were adjusted.